René Depestre: Life

-Far from seeing himself as an exile, Depestre prefers being described as a nomad with multiple roots, a “banyan” man - in reference to the tree which he so often evokes right down to its rhizomic roots - even described as a “géo-libertin”.
-Rene Depestre lives today in a small village in the Aude, Lézignan-Corbières, with his second wife, who is Cuban.
-He writes every morning, looking at the vineyards, just as he used to devour the view of Jacmel Bay from his grandmother's veranda.
+Far from seeing himself as an exile, Depestre prefers being described as a nomad with multiple roots, a “banyan” man – in reference to the tree which he so often evokes right down to its rhizomic roots – even described as a "géo-libertin".
+As of 1986, Depestre lives in a small village in the Aude, Lézignan-Corbières, with his second wife, Nelly Campano, who is Cuban.

 His work has been published in the United States, the former Soviet Union, France, Germany, Italy, Cuba, Peru, Brazil, Vietnam, the former German Democratic Republic (East-Germany), Argentina, Denmark and Mexico.
 His first volume of poetry, Sparks (Etincelles) was published in Port-au-Prince in 1945.
 Other publications include Gerbe de sang (Port-au-Prince, 1946), Végétation de clartés, preface by Aimé Césaire, (Paris, 1951), Traduit du grand large, poème de ma patrie enchainée, (Paris, 1952), Minerai noir, (Paris, 1957), Journal d'un animal marin (Paris, 1964), Un arc-en-ciel pour l'occident chrétien poeme mystère vaudou, (Paris, 1966).
 His poetry has appeared in many French, Spanish and German anthologies and collections.
 More current works include Anthologie personnelle (1993) and Actes sud, for which he received the Prix Apollinaire.
 He has spent many years in France, and was awarded the French literary prize, the prix Renaudot, in 1988 for his work Hadriana dans Tous mes Rêves.